 Step 6: Monitor, Measure, and Refine

 Customer segments aren't static.
 People change.
 Markets shift.
 Your segmentation must evolve.
+Here are the key metrics to track:

 Set up a quarterly review process.
 Are your segments still meaningful?
 Have new segments emerged?
 Are old segments declining?